Entrepreneur Spotlight: Leah Wambui Built A Multi-Million Dollar Real Estate Empire From Nothing

 Although they had thought out their plan, the lack of funds was a huge challenge.
 At some point, the project halted.
 However, they had managed to complete a show house that was ready for sale.

 Despite marketing her product and inviting people living in Kenya and abroad to see and buy her houses, she could not seal a sale.
 This threw the ambitious Wambui into anxiety.
 However, it was only a matter of time before she could find the right buyers.

 Theft incidents were also a big challenge and they stalled the project to some extent.
 At some point, she fired all her employees.
 Looking back on her struggles, she said,

 One day, just as she was about to give up, somebody offered to buy one of the houses.
 As they say, the rest is history.
-From this first sale, Wambui got the finances to continue constructing the other units and customers kept coming for more.
+From that first sale, Wambui got the finances to complete other units and customers kept coming for more.
 This was the point at which her multi-million real estate began and she proudly joined the prestigious millionaires club.

 Leah Wambui’s Message to Youths

 Currently, Cheriez Properties Limited, located in Kitengela, is among the best mid-level rising developers in Kenya.
-Leah Wambui who is also the CEO attributes her success to God adding that she is a prayerful woman.
-She also notes that offering high-quality products and perfecting even the smallest of the details has seen her this far.
-She said,
+Although Leah Wambui attributes her success to God, she also notes that offering high-quality products and perfecting even the smallest of details has seen her this far.